BlueBrain/Brayns/python/doc/source/examples_exporter.rst

 .. code-block:: python

-    # Get the color ramp of the model.
+    # Get the color ramp.
     ramp = brayns.get_color_ramp(instance, model.id)

-    # Choose a range of simulation value (here -80mV to +10mV).
+    # Set the simulation values.
     ramp.value_range = brayns.ValueRange(-80, 10)

-    # Choose colors:
+    # Choose colors (could be Color4 for simple cases):
     # Simulation values of -80 and below will be red.
     # Simulation values around -35 (middle of value range) will be green.
     # Simulation values of +10 and above will be blue.